Saskiapearce/CMEECourseWork1/Week2/README.md

     Output: Returns mathematical results (square roots, larger numbers, factorials, etc.).
     Example:
     python3 cfexercise1.py
     Functions made:
-     foo_1:
-        Calculates the square root of a number.
+    foo_1: Calculates the square root of a number

-    foo_2:
-        Compares two numbers and returns the larger.
+    foo_2: Compares two numbers and returns the larger number

-    foo_3:
-        Sorts three numbers in ascending order and returns them in a list.
+    foo_3: Sorts three numbers in ascending order and returns them in a list.

-    foo_4:
-        Calculates the factorial of a number using an iterative approach (with a for 	loop).
+    foo_4: Calculates the factorial of a number using an iterative approach (with a for loop).

-    foo_5:
-        Calculates the factorial using a recursive approach, breaking the problem 		into smaller subproblems until reaching the base case.
+    foo_5: Calculates the factorial using a recursive approach, breaking the problem into smaller subproblems until reaching the base case.

-    foo_6:
-        Calculates the factorial with an alternative iterative approach (using a while 	loop).
+    foo_6: Calculates the factorial with an alternative iterative approach (using a while loop).
-	Dependencies: import sys
-	import doctest
+    Dependencies:  sys, doctest

 cfexercise2.py